thomaswp/thomaswp.github.io/content/project/snap-replay/index.md

 #### Modify Questions

-As an instructor, my favorite feature of Snap Videos is the modify questions (name for the "modify" step of the [Use, Modify, Create framework](https://dl.acm.org/doi/10.1145/3304221.3319786)).
+As an instructor, my favorite feature of Snap Videos is the *modify questions* (named for the "modify" step of the [Use, Modify, Create framework](https://dl.acm.org/doi/10.1145/3304221.3319786)).
 The instructor asks the student to update some existing code that they have created during live coding.

-Because the video is taking place in the student's editor, the student already has the instructors code and just hear and explanation of it; they just have to modify it.
+Because the video is taking place in the student's editor, the student already has the instructor's starting code and just heard the instructor's explanation of it.
+The student just has to modify it.

 {{< figure src="modify.png" >}}